-Is it bad to eat a bloody steak!
+Is it bad to eat or consume a bloody steak!

-It is fine to eat “bloody steak” because the red stuff you see oozing out of your steak isn't blood at all.
+It is fine to eat “bloody steak” because the red product you see draining out of your steak isn’t blood at all.

-This is one of the most common mistakes that causes people to request a longer cooked or overcooked steak.
+This is one of the most common mistakes that makes people to request a longer cooked or overcooked steak.

-The red liquid you see coming from a cooked steak is a protein called Myoglobin - and is not blood - which is more than 99 percent removed when the animals are processed.
-The Protein Myoglobin is responsible for carrying oxygen through the muscle and contains a red pigment, but it is not blood.
+The red material you see oozing from steak that is cooked a bit is protein called Myoglobin – and is not blood – which is more than 99 percent removed when the animals are processed.
+The Protein Myoglobin is a carryier of oxygen throughout the muscle and contains a reddish pigment, it is not blood.

-You can still order your steak "bloody" but now you know it is just a term as the blood has already long gone.
+You can still request your steak “bloody” but now you know it is just a term as the blood has already long gone.